LogoActuator Machining

 Standard clearance holes allow manual adjustment before tightening.

-Method: Risk Score = Configuration Complexity × Load Risk × Tolerance Multiplier.
-Higher scores require documented procedures, CMM verification, and rigid fixturing.
+Method: Risk Score = Configuration Complexity x Load Risk x Tolerance Multiplier.
+Defaults are intentionally conservative; higher scores require documented procedures, CMM verification, and rigid fixturing.

 Discuss Assembly Requirements